CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'Databricks', 'Model Serving', 'endpoints', 'MLflow', 'ChatAgent', 'ResponsesAgent', 'UC Functions', 'Vector Search', 'deploy', 'query', 'pyfunc', 'GenAI agents'.
-These cover the domain-specific terms a user working with Databricks would naturally use.
+These cover the terms a user working in this domain would naturally use.

 3 / 3